PkTaz/Countries-of-the-World/README.md

 - **Angular:** 18.2.5

 ## Configuration Details
-The application is configured with Angular routing to automatically redirect to the map page on load.
+The application is configured with Angular routing to automatically redirect to /world for the map page on load.
 It utilizes HTTPClient to fetch data from the World Bank API.

 ## Files Included
 - `.angular/cahe/18.2.5/`